 Daughter of the former president of Pasarela Gaudi, home to the most coveted fashion shows in Barcelona, and the great Italian model Mietta Leoni, Fiona Ferrer was destined to become a force in the worlds of fashion and beauty.
 She has achieved success in both.

 Fiona has also learned to be an independent woman who fends for herself.
-Her separation from Jaime Polanco, the nephew of the founder of Grupo Prisa, Spain’s foremost communications firm, had her going through a difficult time, but nothing in her impeccable presence reveals any degree of anxiety: she never frowns, her hands are exquisitely manicured, speaks softly and with restrain and her lithe figure has not been affected by the heartbreak.
+Her separation from Jaime Polanco, the nephew of the founder of Grupo Prisa, Spain’s foremost communications firm, was a difficult time for her, but nothing in her impeccable presence reveals any degree of anxiety: she never frowns, her hands are exquisitely manicured, she speaks softly and with restrain and her lithe figure has not been affected by the heartbreak.
 Fiona never loses her composure or that beautiful smile.
-I’d be surprised if a wrinkle ever appeared on her freckled face that never makes an excessive gesture.
+I’d be surprised if a wrinkle ever appeared on her freckled face, which never makes an excessive gesture by the way.

 Her surroundings are as well groomed as herself.
 Her office, in the center of Salamanca, reflects a commitment to order and good taste.
-Classic furniture mingles with daring modern artworks (her weakness), the brighter rooms collide with offices decorated with dark woods and dim lights, and the impersonal is mixed with the most intimate details, like the old typewriter Polanco gave her when they were still married (to wish her good luck with her first novel) that occupies a prominent place in her office.
+Classic furniture mingles with daring modern artworks (her weakness), the brighter rooms collide with offices decorated with dark woods and dim lights, and the impersonal is mixed with the most intimate details, like the old typewriter Polanco gave her when they were still married to wish her good luck with her first novel.